gh-cli-for-education/gh-ai/examples/gh-cpissues/gh-cpissues.md

 }

 ```

+## LanguageSettings

+- language: bash
+- style: Google

-### function copy_issues
+## function copy_issues

-The first thing the program should do is check if Git is installed.
+The first thing the function should do is check if Git is installed.
 If it is, it should save the root of the **current repository** as `current_repo_root` and the current commit it is on.
 Then, it should inform the user that issues with the label `label` will be copied from `git_repo` to the **current repository**.

 To obtain the issues, the appropriate **`gh` command is executed** to list all issues from `git_repo` with the label `label`, extracting them as JSON and saving them in a variable.
-If this JSON file is empty, the program should inform the user that there are no issues with the label `label` in `git_repo`.
+If this JSON file is empty, the function should inform the user that there are no issues with the label `label` in `git_repo`.

-For each line in the JSON file (using the `jq` command), the program should: Extract the `title` of the issue and *check if it does not already exist in the current repository*.
+For each line in the JSON file (using the `jq` command), the function should: Extract the `title` of the issue and *check if it does not already exist in the current repository*.
 If it does, inform the user that it already exists and discard the issue.
 Otherwise, create a new issue with the same `title` and `content`.

-### help
+## help

 ### usage gh-cpissues <git-repo> --label <label> [--verbose]